MandyLCloud/gdtest/generated/performance_optimisation_report.md

 </tbody>
 </table>

-> \[Note: This table requires input on specific modules and programs, their complexity, transaction types, and mobile app usage to be populated.
-This information is not available in the database schema analysis and needs to be provided by the development team or business analysts.]

 #

 #

-# 3. Critical Batch Cycle Timing
+# 4. Critical Batch Cycle Timing

 The below are the list of batch programs.
 The cycle timing of the batch is identified in the tables below.